 #8 Open communication and respect work two ways

 Sometimes having a live-in domestic worker may result in irritations.
 Discuss these.
-After all you are her employer so discussing things professionally can be a good way to stay clear of unnecessary trouble.
+After all, you are her employer so discussing things professionally can be a good way to stay clear of unnecessary trouble.
 As an employer, you should also give her the space to communicate her issues with you.
-Just imagine you are managing an office, this may make it easier to manage your new domestic helper.
+Don’t forget your domestic helper and you have mainly a working relationship, it may make it easier to manage your new domestic helper.

 #9 Privacy, for both of you